eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/docs/guide.md

 ### Build the image

-In **Developer Command Prompt**, go to the *getting-started\STMicroelectronics\B-L475E-IOT01A* folder and run the following script to build the image.
+In your console or in File Explorer, go to the *getting-started\STMicroelectronics\B-L475E-IOT01A\tools* folder and run the following script to build the image.

 ```
-tools\rebuild.bat
+.\rebuild.bat
 ```

 After the build completes, confirm that a binary file was created in the following path: